 For as long as I can remember, I've struggled with depression, anxiety, suicidal thoughts and PTSD.
 Trauma, circumstance, genetics, and neurological chemistry have never seemed to be on my side.
 For the first 21 years of my life, I thought those diagnoses and life experiences meant I could never be happy or experience life to the fullest.
 I thought I would always be miserable.
-But over the past two years I've learned to love myself, find joy, and how to cope when the roller coaster of life has me down.
+But over the past few years I've learned to love myself, find joy, and how to cope when the roller coaster of life has me down.

 Moving across the Atlantic for graduate school gave me the confidence to embrace that knowledge and live life to the fullest - no matter what that may mean on any given day.
 I realised how much there is to see and do in the world, and how much I want to do with my life.
 It was the first time in my life when I was scared of dying instead of being alive.

 That's when I decided to take a year just for myself.
 I have my entire life to work, help others, worry about money, and attempt to destroy the white supremacist, capitalistic, cisheteropatriarchy.
 While I can spend time focusing on myself to engage in self-love and healing at any point, will I ever have another opportunity to take a full year to disengage from commitments and stress to just enjoy life and myself?
 Maybe, but I can't guarantee it.
 So I decided to take the plunge and jump on the opportunity.